etcroot/etcroot/README.md

 # Hi, I'm etcroot!

 ## 🚀 About Me
+Greetings!

-Hello!
-My online alias is etcroot and I am a full stack web developer based in Sweden.
-I have a strong passion for programming and have been self-taught for the past 8+ years.
-I have experience in a variety of programming languages and frameworks, and am always looking to expand my knowledge and skills in the field of web development.
-In my free time, I enjoy playing video games and exploring my interests in photography, design, and technology.
-Thank you for visiting my GitHub profile and getting to know a little bit about me.
-Please feel free to browse through my projects and work to see some of my past experience and accomplishments.
+I am etcroot, a seasoned full-stack web developer hailing from Sweden.
+With over eight years of self-taught programming experience, I possess an unwavering passion for coding.
+My repertoire includes diverse programming languages and frameworks, and I am constantly pursuing opportunities to broaden my expertise in web development.

+Beyond my work, I indulge in my hobbies, including video games and exploring my fascination with photography, design, and technology.
+Thank you for taking the time to visit my GitHub profile and learning a bit about me.
+Please feel free to browse through my past projects and work to gain insight into my experience and accomplishments.

 👩‍💻 **I'm currently working on...**
 - DBM RDS v2